tartley/tartley.github.io/_posts/2009-07-18-ironpython-in-action.md

 libraries themselves.

-IronPython is, to some extent, a niche implementation of a niche language.Â  However, its position seems to potentially be one of importance and strength.
+IronPython is, to some extent, a niche implementation of a niche language.
+However, its position seems to potentially be one of importance and strength.
 Not only does it allow Python programmers to use .NET libraries - and does so admirably, but it also allows the existing legions of .NET programmers to be introduced to the joys of